-Upon successful completion of all standard academic requirements established for this program, the graduate is entitled to receive a Certificate in Histotechnology from Indiana University.
+Upon successful completion of all standard academic requirements established for this program, the graduate is entitled to receive a Certificate in Histotechnologyand/ or an Associate of Science in Histotechnology degree from Indiana University.
 By virtue of the standards required by this program, the graduate is eligible to take the Histotechnician or Histotechnologist Certification Examination administered by the American Society for Clinical Pathology's Board of Certification.
 The didactic and practical experience provided by the course of instruction should enable the graduate to accomplish the following objectives:

-- 1. Receiving and accessioning tissue specimens; - 2.
-Preparing tissue specimens for microscopic examinations, including all routine procedures; - Assisting with gross examination and frozen section procedures in histopathology; - Identifying tissue structures and their staining characteristics; - Performing preventive and corrective maintenance of equipment and instruments or referring to appropriate sources for repairs; - Recognizing factors that affect procedures and results, and taking appropriate action within predetermined limits when corrections are indicated; - Performing and monitoring quality control within predetermined limits; - 8.
-Applying principles of safety; - Demonstrating professional conduct and interpersonal communication skills with patients, laboratory personnel, other health care professionals, and with the public; - 10.
-Recognizing the responsibilities of other laboratory and healthcare professionals and interacting with them with respect for their jobs and patient care; Recognizing and acting upon individual needs for continuing education as a function of growth and maintenance of professional competence; and, - 11.
+1. Receiving and accessioning tissue specimens;

+- 2. Preparing tissue specimens for microscopic examinations, including all routine procedures; - Assisting with gross examination and frozen section procedures in histopathology; - Identifying tissue structures and their staining characteristics; - Performing preventive and corrective maintenance of equipment and instruments or referring to appropriate sources for repairs; - Recognizing factors that affect procedures and results, and taking appropriate action within predetermined limits when corrections are indicated; - 7.
+Performing and monitoring quality control within predetermined limits; - 8.
+Applying principles of safety; - Demonstrating professional conduct and interpersonal communication skills with patients, laboratory personnel, other health care professionals, and with the public; - Recognizing the responsibilities of other laboratory and healthcare professionals and interacting with them with respect for their jobs and patient care; - Recognizing and acting upon individual needs for continuing education as a function of growth and maintenance of professional competence; - 12.
 Exercising principles of management, safety, and supervision, as the primary analyst making specimen oriented decisions on predetermined criteria, including a working knowledge of criteria values.
 Communications skills will extend to frequent interactions with members of the healthcare team, external relations, customer service, and patient education.
 The levels of analysis range from routine tissue processing to complex histopathology laboratory procedures in the various major areas of anatomic pathology.
 The histotechnician will have diverse functions in areas of pre#analytic, analytic, and post#analytic processes.
 The histotechnician will have responsibilities for information processing, training, and quality control monitoring wherever histologic procedures are performed.

-From "NAACLS Standards for Accredited and Approved Programs", National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+\From "NAACLS Standards for Accredited and Approved Programs", National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-Graduates of the Program Students who successfully complete the 24 credit hour histotechnology program are eligible to take national certification examination.
+Graduates of the Program Students who successfully complete the histotechnology program are eligible to take national certification examination.
 Nationally recognized certification is a requirement for employment in many settings.

-Credentials Required to Practice HT(ASCP), Histotechnician, or HTL(ASCP), Histotechnologist requirements for the State of New York and are able to apply for state licensure of NY.
+Credentials Required to Practice HT(ASCP), Histotechnician, or HTL(ASCP), Histotechnologist

 Licensure Requirements to Practice There is no state licensure in Indiana; however, some states require licensure in addition to national certification.
 The IU certificate program is an approved training program by the Florida Board of Health and meets the requirements for state licensure in the state of Florida.
-Students completing the IU Associate of Science in Histotechnology meet the
+Students completing the IU Associate of Science in Histotechnology meet the requirements for the State of New York and are able to apply for state licensure of NY.